-

 The Pine Beach Request

-Pine Beach is a rural subdivision south of Shorewood RV Park in Tillamook County.
+Pine Beach is a rural subdivision south of Shorewood RV Park in Tillamook County, near Barview.
 Fifteen homeowners in 2021 applied for a Goal 18 Exception to place 880 feet of riprap in front of the houses and in front of the foredune.
 None of the houses had been built prior to 1977, so an Exception would be required.
 Unlike in Lincoln County, this application was very contentious.
-None of the houses were near the sea or suffering erosion, and there was a substantial foredune and trees above the vegetation line.
+None of the houses were near the sea or suffering much erosion, and there were both a substantial foredune and trees above the vegetation line.
 Less than 30% of this littoral cell is currently armored by protective structures.
-The applicants’ analysis required by state law was sketchy and incomplete, especially with respect to economic impacts, and the relationship of the properties to nearby Shorewood RV Park, which is heavily riprapped.
+The applicants’ analysis required by state law was sketchy and incomplete, especially with respect to economic impacts, and the relationship of the properties to nearby Shorewood RV Park to the north, which has been heavily riprapped since the 1990s.

 The Future of Goal 18